 Crystals Rocks Minerals | Understanding the Difference

 Crystals rocks and minerals are the building blocks of our planet and mankind has had an inherent attraction to them since the dawn of time.
 Their use for personal adornment can be traced back at least 82,000 years and throughout history they have remained a constant source of intrigue and fascination.
 They have been used as tools, been carried as talismans, have been carved into luxury objects and have long been associated with status, wealth and power.
-The belief that rocks and minerals hold magical and medicinal powers as well as healing properties dates back thousands of years and the stories and myths associated with these inanimate objects have been passed down from one generation to the next.
-In today's society the practice of using crystals to promote health and well being is widely known as crystal healing and despite it being considered by some to be a pseudoscience, it remains hugely popular and is a multi billion dollar industry.
+The belief that rocks and minerals hold magical powers and healing properties dates back almost to the dawn of time and stories and myths associated with these natural objects have been passed down from one generation to the next.
+In today's society the practice of using crystals to promote health and well being is widely known as crystal healing and despite being considered by some to be a pseudoscience, it remains hugely popular and is a multi billion dollar industry.

-The lure of crystals rocks and minerals is universal and common to almost every human being on the planet yet few people can really explain exactly what they are or how they came into existence.
-We're all familiar with the words rocks, minerals, crystals and gemstones but each term represents something slightly different.
+The lure of crystals rocks and minerals is universal and common to almost every human being on the planet yet few people can explain exactly what they are or how they came into existence.
+We're all familiar with the words rocks, minerals, crystals, gemstones but each word represents something slightly different.
 Whilst rock tends to be used to describe any geological related material that's hard hence the phrase hard as a rock, it actually describes a material that's made up of more than one mineral.
 Minerals on the other hand are naturally occurring substances made up of crystals which in turn are made up of atoms.
-The term crystals is also widely used to describe tumbled stones which are small rounded shaped fragments of polished rocks and minerals that have been formed in a rock tumbler.
-Lapis lazuli is often described as a mineral which is incorrect because it's made up of several different minerals so is in fact a rock yet when tumbled it's often referred to as a crystal.
-No wonder there's so much confusion surrounding the difference between crystals rocks and minerals.

 The study of crystals is known as crystallography, the study of rocks is petrology, minerals is mineralogy and gemstones is gemmology.
 Geology is the study of the earth, its history, the rocks of which it's constructed, their structure, where they came from, how they have changed over time and how they continue to change.
-Whilst all of these subjects overlap to some degree they are grouped together under the larger heading of "science".
+Whilst all of these subjects overlap to some degree, they fall under the blanket term of science.

 Definition of a Gemstone

 When a piece of a rock or mineral is cut and polished (often but not always) to be used in an item of jewellery, it becomes known as a gemstone.
 Having said that if you cut and polish a piece of granite it doesn't automatically deserve the right to be called a gemstone, well not officially.
 For a stone to be classified as a gemstone it must include certain attributes some of which include colour, durability, beauty and rarity.
-Beauty and rarity for most people rank as the two most important factors.
-Durability encompasses hardness, toughness and stability.
+Beauty tends to be the most important characteristic but in their own way all four play an important part.
+Durability encompasses hardness, toughness and stability although the difference between toughness and hardness is often misunderstood.

 Definition of a Crystal

-In the diagram below the solid on the left exhibits atoms in a highly ordered repeating arrangement which makes it crystalline (mineral) but those on the right have no order or structure which makes it amorphous or non crystalline.
-Mineraloids and glass are both amorphous solids.
+In the diagram below the solid on the left exhibits atoms in a highly ordered repeating arrangement which makes it crystalline so it would be a mineral.
+Those on the right have no order or structure which makes it amorphous or non crystalline.
+Naturally occurring non crystalline or amorphous solids are correctly known as mineraloids.

-The word "crystals" is often used as a general term to refer to rocks and minerals used for the purpose of crystal healing.
-It should be remembered however that not all of these naturally occurring solids will have a crystalline structure so they're not crystals in the true sense of the word.
+The word "crystals" is often used as a general term for rocks minerals and more specifically tumbled stones particularly when used in holistic therapies such as reiki and crystal healing.
+It should be remembered however that not all of these naturally occurring solids will have a crystalline structure so may not actually be crystals in the true sense of the word.
+Obsidian which is a mineraloid is one example and lapis lazuli is another because it's correctly classified as a rock.
+Lapis is made up of several different minerals so doesn't have a crystalline structure and cannot be classified as a mineral in its own right.

 Definition of a Rock

 Rocks tend to be made up of at least two different minerals although some are made up of just one.
 The minerals which bond together to form a rock are all relatively common and are referred to as rock forming minerals.
-Granite which one of the most common types of rock is made up of the minerals quartz, mica and feldspar.
-Marble which is limestone that's been through the process of metamorphism is an example of a rock that's made up of just one mineral being calcite and another is quartzite which is consists primarily of minute grains of quartz.
+Granite which is one of the most common types of rock is made up of the minerals quartz, mica and feldspar.
+Marble which is limestone that's been through the process of metamorphism is an example of a rock that's made up of just one mineral with that being calcite.
+Another example is quartzite which is consists primarily of minute grains of quartz.
 With rocks being made up minerals as opposed to crystals they do not have a crystal structure.

-Rock types are divided up into three main groups which are sedimentary, igneous and metamorphic and all three were formed through different geological processes.
+Rock types are divided into three main groups which are sedimentary, igneous and metamorphic.
+All three rock types form through different geological processes.
 One way to explain the nature of a rock is to think of it as a solid mass made up of individual grains all of which have been compacted together and each grain is a separate mineral.
-In rocks that are made up of more than one mineral the nature of the grains and the way in which they come together defines its ultimate hardness.
-Rough grains which fit tightly together restrict the amount of room that's left available for moisture hence the rock will be hard and non porous.
+In rocks made up of more than one mineral the nature of the grains and the way in which they come together defines the stone's ultimate hardness.
+Rough grains which fit snugly together restrict the amount of room left available for moisture hence the rock will be hard and non porous.
 Finer grains are likely to have a more rounded shape hence won't lock together as tightly which leaves room for moisture and air so the rock ends up being softer and is more likely to be porous.

 Definition of a Mineral

-A mineral is made up of naturally occurring inorganic solids which means they're void of any living matter but to correctly be described as a mineral a substance must also be crystalline.
-Some minerals have the ability to crystallize in more than one way and a different crystal structure will create a different mineral.
+A mineral is made up of naturally occurring inorganic solids which means they're void of any living matter.
+To be correctly described as a mineral a substance must also be crystalline meaning it has a highly ordered repeating arrangement of atoms.
+Each mineral also has it's own unique chemical composition.
+Some minerals have the ability to crystallize in more than one way and a different crystal structure creates a different mineral.

-Not all mineral-like substances are crystalline, those which lack any significant crystal structure are known as a mineraloid.
-The most common mineraloids include amber which is tree resin, jet which is a compact form of coal that comes from plant matter, pearl which is formed by shelled molluscs, obsidian, shungite, opal, coral and shell both of which are the secreted skeletons of marine creatures.
+Not all mineral-like substances are crystalline, those which lack any significant crystal structure or in other words whose atoms are not ordered or organised in a repeating arrangement, are known as mineraloids.
+The most common mineraloids include amber which is fossilised tree resin, jet which is a compact form of coal that comes from plant matter, pearl which is formed by shelled molluscs, the tektie known as moldavite, shungite, obsidian and opal.

 The number of minerals known to man varies from 2,722 to 6,500 depending on the reference that you read.
 Approximately 150 new varieties are discovered around the world each year.